-Every few weeks, I like to spotlight a sewing pattern and offer a special discount on the pattern for a week.
+Every few weeks, I like to spotlight a sewing pattern.
 This week we will be chatting about the Padded Fabric Storage Bins pattern.
 I’m going to show you a few ideas for variations on the pattern and give you some sewing tips for pattern construction.
 Even if you’re new to sewing, I think you can tackle this simple sewing project!

 I’m going to start spotlighting one of my patterns every few weeks here (and putting the pattern on sale for a limited time!!!)
 I think it will be a good way to give you tips for construction the pattern and along with more ideas when it comes to fabric choices and options for the patterns.
 I know that personally when I decide to stitch up a sewing pattern that I spend HOURS deciding what fabric to use and having lots of pictures of the pattern stitched up always helps me to decide what to use.